Bankruptcy

 Bankruptcy court rules

 You will also need to be familiar with the local rules and any relevant judicial orders of the bankruptcy court where you file.
-For the Northern District of Iowa Bankruptcy Court, you will find the local rules here and judicial orders here.
-For the Southern District of Iowa Bankruptcy Court, you will find the local rules here and the judicial orders here.

 Bankruptcy court forms

 The U.S. Courts provide a variety of bankruptcy forms.
 As with all forms, if you have decided to file for bankruptcy on your own, make sure you carefully select the forms you use and fill them out fully and honestly.
 The U.S. Courts provides a detailed booklet of instructions for bankruptcy forms for individuals.
 Read this booklet carefully before filing any forms.
 You should also review the local forms option for the bankruptcy court where you file.
-The local forms for the Northern District of Iowa Bankruptcy Court are here and the local forms for the Southern District of Iowa Bankruptcy Court are here.

 Before filing for bankruptcy

 Before you file for bankruptcy, you will need to complete pre-bankruptcy credit counseling from an approved credit counseling organization.
+Use the approved credit counseling agencies list from the Department of Justice to find an approved organization for your district.

 For a brief introduction to bankruptcy, view this video, produced by the U.S. Courts: